-To stay competitive, you must cook a great meal and be savvy outside the kitchen by engaging with online with customers, protecting your business reputation, and monitoring what diners are saying about your restaurant and restaurant locations.
+To stay competitive, you must also be savvy outside the kitchen by engaging online with customers, protecting your business reputation, and monitoring what diners are saying about your restaurant locations.

 Key Stats on Restaurant Reviews

-- According to findings from our survey on restaurant star ratings, 33 percent of restaurant-goers stated that they would not eat at a restaurant with an average 3-star review on online restaurant review websites such as Yelp, Google, and Facebook.
+- According to findings from our survey on restaurant star ratings, 33% of restaurant-goers stated that they would not eat at a restaurant with an average 3-star review on online restaurant review websites such as Yelp, Google, and Facebook.

 Best Practices: Restaurant Review Sites

-As you claim your listing on these restaurant review sites, make sure you follow these simple tips and tricks to protect your restaurant reputation and improve your business performance.
+As you claim your listing on these restaurant review sites, make sure you follow these simple tips and tricks to protect your restaurant reputation and improve operational performance.

-When you can, add as much information about your business: business name, category, phone number address, cuisine type, hours of operation, etc.
+When setting up your business listings, be sure to add as much information as possible, including: business name, category, phone number address, cuisine type, hours of operation, etc.

 It’s extremely important that your listing contains information that is complete, correct, and up-to-date.
 Each site will have options for editing your listing in case you made operational changes or moved to a new address.

-This process might take some time when you do it manually, but there are some online citation tools available that can make the process faster and easier for you.
+This process might take some time when you do it manually, but you can use ReviewTrackers’ Local Listings tool to make the process faster and easier for you.

-Be active in monitoring and reading restaurant reviews posted by diners.
-It’s a great way to find out what they love about your business, as well as what they think you can improve on.
+Once your listings are updated, you need to actively monitor restaurant reviews posted by diners.
+It’s a great way to find out what they love about your business, as well as what they think you can do to improve the experience.